 Additional recipe tips

-- For the best taste and texture, make sure you’re using fresh mushrooms.
+- Make sure you’re using fresh mushrooms for the best taste and texture.
 Fresh mushrooms should be dry and firm without any soft spots.

-- You can use any type of mushroom for the tacos (or even a mix of mushrooms), but our favorite for this recipe are the meatier varieties like crimini and portobello.
+- You can use any type of mushroom for the tacos (or even a mix of mushrooms), but our favorites for this recipe are the meatier varieties like crimini and portobello.

-- Before sautéeing, make sure your mushrooms are dry and cut them into the same size slices to ensure even cooking.
+- Before sautéeing, ensure your mushrooms are dry and cut them into the same size slices to ensure even cooking.

-- If you want bigger pieces of mushrooms, try quartering them instead of slicing.
+- If you want bigger pieces of mushrooms, try quartering them instead of slicing them.

 - You can use a cast iron pan or a non-stick skillet to sauté the mushrooms.
-Just make sure it is a large pan so the mushrooms can be spaced out in a single layer.
+Make sure it is a large pan so the mushrooms can be spaced in a single layer.